lpozo/pyqt-app-template/{{cookiecutter.package_name}}/README.md

 ## License

 Distributed under the MIT license.
-See `LICENSE` for more information.
+See `LICENSE` for more details.